-The Electrician’s Tax Safe Plan (ETSP) gives electricians the chance to come forward and declare previously undisclosed income and pay the tax they owe, including reduced tax penalties, and avoid the potential severities of a tax investigation by HMRC.
+The Electrician’s Tax Safe Plan (ETSP) gives electricians the chance to come forward and declare previously undisclosed income and pay the tax they owe, including reduced tax penalties, and avoid the potential severities of an enquiry by HMRC.

-Those who choose not to take part in the Electrician’s Tax Safe Plan run the risk of being faced with a tax enquiry or tax investigation by HMRC, which could end in a criminal tax prosecution.
+Those who choose not to take part in the Electrician’s Tax Safe Plan run the risk of being faced with a tax enquiry HMRC, which could end in a criminal tax prosecution.

 HM Revenue and Customs (HMRC) have said that the Electrician’s Tax Safe Plan is available to “anyone who installs, maintains and tests electrical systems, equipment and appliances under stringent safety regulations”.

 If you think that you have not been paying the right amount of tax then HMRC’s Electrician’s Tax Safe Plan (ETSP) campaign can help you get your tax affairs up to date.
 If you have failed to disclose all of your income to HM Revenue and Customs or declare that you are now self-employed, KinsellaTax can make your voluntary disclosure to HMRC for you.

 If you wish to take part in HMRC’s Electrician’s Tax Safe Plan (ETSP) you must notify HM Revenue and Customs by 15 May 2012 via the telephone, online or post.
 All you are required to do at this point is inform HMRC that you wish to take part in the campaign; you do not disclose anything else at this point.